profetia/pintos/doc/vm.md

 > into physical memory, or do you use some other design?
 How do you
 > gracefully handle attempted accesses to invalid virtual addresses?

+When a page fault occurs during system calls, the page is brought in by the page fault handler.
+We do not use a mechanism for "locking" frames into physical memory.
+If the virtual address is not in the SPT, the process is terminated.

 #### RATIONALE